 I wrote during nap times, preschool times, after bed time, and early mornings before everyone awoke.
 I kind of feel obligated to pay royalties to The Disney Channel for baby sitting my boys when they were awake.
 Thanks to my DVR for providing endless episodes of The Mickey Mouse Clubhouse, I was able to finish my first novel in only six weeks.

 It was a mess, but it was written.

 After months of submissions and rejections to literary agencies, I was finally offered a publishing contract from a small press, and my book came to life in 2012.
 However, the honeymoon phase didn’t last long.

 After a brief and glorious success period, things fell apart with my publisher and we have since parted ways.
 My book was pulled from the market and since then, I have worked very hard to redesign and rebrand my career.

 Everyone makes mistakes and it’s hoped we all learn from them.
 Mistakes are a part of life.
 And boy have I made some doozies.
 Cheers to learning and growing to be the best possible writer I can be.

 As you can see, we've moved a lot.
 I swear I inherited my dad's gypsy gene.
-After three years in Northeast Ohio, I was tired of the long winter and lack of sunshine, so we've made the (hopefully) last move of our marriage...at least to the final state.
-We now live in the Sunshine State!
+After three years in Northeast Ohio, I was tired of the long winter and lack of sunshine, so we've moved to the Sunshine State!
 Hello Florida!
-We love all things Disney, Marvel, and Harry Potter, so Orlando was the perfect choice for us to retire "someday."
-Until then, my husband will continue to work hard in his new job so I can stay home and create more magic for your entertainment.
+We love all things Disney, Marvel, and Harry Potter, so Orlando was the perfect choice for now.
+Wherever we live, my husband will continue to work hard in his career so I can stay home and create more magic for your entertainment.

 Thank you for joining me on this crazy train of creativity.